grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 ## Prometheus

 To send from OTLP to Prometheus, we do a passthrough from the [otelcol.exporter.prometheus][] to the [prometheus.remote_write][] component.
-This because the Agent’s Prometheus remote write is a more battle-tested implementation with a Write Ahead Log for resiliency.
+The Agent’s Prometheus remote write is a more battle-tested implementation with a Write Ahead Log for resiliency.

 ```river
 otelcol.exporter.prometheus "default" {